5 Day Garden Route and Addo Tour

 Photography: Most guests come away with incredible photos of their week, and share those photos among the group.
 We like to use tour photos in social media and promotional materials.
 If you do not wish for your photo or image to be used in this way, please let us know in advance.

 Attire: Please wear clothes that you are comfortable in.
 This tour includes several hikes and walks, so comfortable shoes are essential.
 No special hiking boots are needed.
 A rain jacket is a good idea, as well as a sweater or jacket for the cool evenings by the sea.
 Bring a hat; the African sun can be intense!
+A small backpack would be handy for the hiking.
 If you plan on participating in the early morning Addo game drive, bring a hat & gloves – the open game-viewing vehicle can be quite chilly in winter.

 Malaria: Our tours take place in a malaria-free area, so no anti-malaria precautions are necessary.
 You are however advised to bring insect repellent during summer.